officespacesoftware/greetly-DirectoryServices-AD/README.md

 # DirectoryServices-AD

-This script helps users update the Greetly Directory using a LDAP or Active Directory.
+We developed a PowerShell script that allows you to send Greetly your Active Directory users via HTTPS.
+You can schedule this script to run as a job on your environment.
+All you have to do is update the variables in the script with your AD and Greetly information.

+# NOTE

 For non-servers this requires Remote Server Administration Tools for Windows.
 The required PowerShell plug-in can be downloaded from the following URLs: